Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Results

 \subsection{Influences of the Different Conditions on Perceived Cognitive Workload}

 In an exploratory analysis, we examined whether participants using the human-led LLMs perceived a higher cognitive workload than those using the model-led or vanilla LLM.
 To test this, we again conducted Holm-adjusted contrasts (detailed results are provided in Appendix~\ref{sec:workload}).
 Results showed that participants using the question-mode perceived significantly higher cognitive workload than participants using the model-led LLM ($t(481) = 6.04$, $p < .001$, $d = 0.86$) or the vanilla LLM ($t(481) = 3.13$, $p = .004$, $d = 0.45$).
 A similar pattern emerged for the suggestion-mode condition, which also yielded significantly higher workload compared to both model-led ($t(481) = 5.47$, $p < .001$, $d = 0.78$) and vanilla LLM ($t(481) = 2.58$, $p = .010$, $d = 0.37$).
+Notably, these workload differences align with the intended interaction designs, suggesting that participants in human-led modes perceived higher cognitive workload compared to participants interacting with the model-led conditions.
 We further ran a linear regression predicting perceived ownership from cognitive workload, which was a significant positive predictor ($\beta = 0.17$, $t(484) = 3.83$, $p < .001$).
 However, the model explained only a small proportion of the variance in perceived ownership ($R^2 = .03$).